 Proficiency & Placement Tests

-The chain length of 5 is the main thing to tackle, and the best way to do that is starting at an earlier point.
-Many of you will have Math already at the earlier point, but UIUC doesn’t recognize high school level AP/IP Computer Science counting for intro so you’ll likely have to consider that to begin with, and then see whatever else you can do.
-Try to start out with MATH 220/221 and CS 124 out of the way so that you have chain length 4 to cover in 3 years which is far more doable.
+The CS & Math main sequence chain length of 5 is the main thing to tackle, and the best way is starting further along in the sequence.
+Many of you will have Math credit already, but UIUC doesn’t recognize high school AP/IB Computer Science for the intro course, so that’s the first one to consider testing out of, then see what else you can.
+Getting MATH 220/221 and CS 124 out of the way leaves a chain length of 4 to cover in 3 years, which is far more doable.

-proficiency.cs.illinois.edu is a great website with detailed information on the exams, and you can take the first four core sequence classes: CS 124, CS 173, CS 128, CS 225.
+proficiency.cs.illinois.edu is a great website with detailed information on the exams, and you can take the first four main sequence classes: CS 124, CS 173, CS 128, CS 225.

 The Math department lists out their proficiency tests here which I suggest reading.
 Similar to CS, you can go quite far in the core sequence: MATH 220, MATH 231, MATH 241, MATH 257.